Creating your own sourdough starter is the first step in adding fermented goodness to all of your baking needs!

 All it takes is simple ingredients and a little patience.

-To make your very own starter, simply mix together one cup flour with half a cup of room temperature well water or dechlorinated water.
+To make your very own starter, simply mix together two cups of flour with two cups of room temperature well water or dechlorinated water.

 Tap water will often have chlorine or bleach in it that will prevent the yeast from growing.